Knowledge worker: Additional context and frameworks

 Finally, complex creative knowledge work needs a supportive environment.
 One such environment relates to the supporting technical base.
 Based on the findings, information, communications and electronic technologies (ICET) are viewed as an organisational tool, a source of ideas (such as the Internet), and a way of modelling a concept.
 It may also be applied to inter-sectoral activities such as software for cross-disciplinary applications.
 This organisational tool enables creative knowledge workers to devote their energies to multi-faceted activities such as analysis of huge data sets and the enabling of new jobs such as webpage designing.
 ICET enables workers to spend more time on advanced activities, which leads to the intensification of creative applications.
-Lastly, it was noted from the findings that a supportive environment focused on training, work environment, and education (Loo, 2017 Loo, S. (2017) Creative Working in the Knowledge Economy.
-Abingdon: Routledge).
+Lastly, it was noted from the findings that a supportive environment focused on training, work environment, and education.